Shipwrecks Near Lorne

 Length 71 .8 ft, 2 masted schooner, beam 17.9 ft, 104 tons, built in Yarmonth, 1833

-The Schooner Rebel, registered at Geelong, was wrecked on the 17th February 1855, during a south easterly gale.
+The Schooner Rebel, registered at Geelong, was thought to have been wrecked on the 17th February 1855, during a south easterly gale.
 The common practice is those days, was for the ship to put down kedge anchors and come in on the rising tide, the ship was then unloaded at low tide, then reloaded and winched back out on the next high tide.

 Speculant